limistah/monlang/README.md

 This is a HHLL written in Golang.

-It follows the teachings from Thorsten Ball's book Writing an interpreter in Go.
+It follows the teachings from Thorsten Ball's book [Writing An Interpreter In Go](https://interpreterbook.com/).

 ## Syntax